 main.go file to the project directory:

-The next thing we need to do is let Go know that we want to use the new modules functionality to help manage (and version control) any third-party packages that our project imports.
+The next thing we need to do is let Go know that we want to use modules functionality to help manage (and version control) any third-party packages that our project imports.

-To do this we first need to decide what the module path for our project should be.
+But before we can do that, we need to decide what the module path for our project should be.

-The important thing here is uniqueness.
-To avoid potential import conflicts with other people’s packages or the standard library in the future, you want to choose a module path that is globally unique and unlikely to be used by anything else.
+If you’re not already familiar with Go’s module functionality, the module path is essentially just the canonical name or identifier for your project.
+Although you can use (almost) anything as the module path, the important thing is uniqueness.
+To avoid potential import conflicts with other people’s packages or the standard library in the future, you want to pick a module path that is globally unique and unlikely to be used by anything else.
 In the Go community, a common convention is to namespace your module paths by basing them on a URL that you own.